Remembering the men from the Kingsdown and Creekside Cluster

 Without any surviving military records for this man (apart from his Medal Card) the public record doesn't help explain the Newnham connection.
 The Commonwealth War Graves Commission records [Archive Reference: WO372/13] tell us that Arthur served in the 1st Battalion East Kent Regiment (The Buffs) in "B" Company.
-So, we can turn to the Battalion War Diary to learn a bit about the circumstances of his death.
+So, we have to turn to the Battalion War Diary to learn a bit about his short experience on the Western Front at a critical time for the Allies.
+The War Diaries help us understan the circumstances of his death.

 Arthur Medgett was killed during a day when the Buffs were barely holding onto their front-line position near the town of RADINGHEM, Belgium [Radinghem is mentioned in Despatches].
 The 1st Battalion found itself taking part in the frantic and fluid "Race to the Sea" as both the Germans and the Allies rushed to avoid being outflanked to the north of the front established (with the British and French Armies) to the south where the German Army had pushed towards Paris only to find the French Army were a hard nut to crack and the Belgians put up a considerable fight on their own territory.